jacobrosenthal/workshop-iot-devfest/readme.md

 * General.
 Much like most modern laguages these days its not strictly functional or object oriented (OO).
 Futher it can be deployed almost anywhere.
 We can write backend server code, embedded microcontroller applications, and with WASM, even front end web applications, cloud functions and blockchains.

 ## lets make sound
 So lets play.
 [Crates.io](https://crates.io) is where all the fun libraries live.
-Lets make some noise with [rodio](https://crates.io/crates/rodio)
+Lets make some noise with [rodio](https://crates.io/crates/rodio) (Note to linux users: You may need to install libasound2-dev with something like `apt install libasound2-dev`

-It says it wants us to add this to our Cargo.toml under dependencies
+So rodio says it wants us to add it to our Cargo.toml under dependencies so lets do that
 ```
 [dependencies]
 rodio = "0.8.1"
 ```

-You can take a look at the documentation, but lets make a sin wave.
+You can take a look at the [rodio documentation](https://docs.rs/rodio/0.8.1/rodio/), but heres some simple code to make a sin wave.
-We need to import our package rodio and anything else we want to use from the package.
-Then well make a device and play a sound.
 ```
+use rodio::default_output_device;
-use rodio::{
+use rodio::source::{SineWave, Source};
-    default_output_device, play_raw,
-    source::{SineWave, Source},
-};
 use std::time::Duration;

 fn main() {
     let device = default_output_device().unwrap();
+    let sink = rodio::Sink::new(&device);

+    //make a little sine wave
     let source = SineWave::new(440);
-    let short = source.take_duration(Duration::from_millis(1000));
+    let short = source.take_duration(Duration::from_millis(200));
-    play_raw(&device, short.convert_samples());

-    loop {}
+    sink.append(short.buffered());

+    //actually play
+    sink.sleep_until_end();
 }
 ```
-and same thing as last time `cargo run`.
+and just like last time lets `cargo run`.
+Make sure you have your volume turned up!

 So neat, but whats unwrap?
 If you take that out, the compiler will tell you `expected cpal::Device, found enum std::option::Option` Its saying, getting default_output_device might not exist and come back empty as an [Optional](https://doc.rust-lang.org/std/option/index.html) and you need to handle that.
 Here we handle it by just crashing if it goes poorly, well have to fix that later.
-I hope you're seeing a pattern, all the answers to our questions are in the Rust book.
+I hope you're seeing a pattern, all the answers to our questions are in the Rust book and Language Reference.

-Also notice the loop.
-Our program will just exit before our sound can even start we just busy loop in there.
-Try to take it out.

 * Play around here a bunch and get comfortable with the language.
-You're going to start running into the borrow checker here.
-If you see `use of moved value` try to use the `clone()` function to make a copy in this case.
-Thats the easy way out, when you're on a laptop sized machine its perfectly fine.
+* You're going to start running into the borrow checker here.
+You''ll see `use of moved value` which means you're using some variable a second time, but the first you used it, it was 'consumed'.
+One solution to [ownernship](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) problems especially when you're not in a performance sensitive environment is to use the `clone()` function to make a copy of the thing, so try that.
-* Try to download a wave file and play it instead of our generated sin wav
+* Read the [rodio documentation](https://docs.rs/rodio/0.8.1/rodio/) or [source code and examples](https://github.com/tomaka/rodio) for more options to try, like fading in and out, playing multiple tones at the same time, loading audio files from the filesystem.

 ## lets make text
 Lets get another package, a morse code package called [light-morse](https://crates.io/crates/light-morse)